The emergence of the speciality

 In Britain, John Wickham, having observed and performed laparoscopic gynaecological procedures and cholecystectomy, realised the potential of this type of surgery in urology.

-Malcolm Coptcoat (pictured left), assisted by Wickham, performed the first European laparoscopic nephrectomy at King’s College Hospital, London in 1991.
+Malcolm Coptcoat (pictured right), assisted by John Wickham, performed the first European laparoscopic nephrectomy at King’s College Hospital, London in 1991.

 The prostate was first removed laparoscopically in America in 1991 but this did not become practical or reproducible until 2000.